EorEquis/FlatFlap/ASCOM.ScopeCover.Switch/README.txt

 ## What
-	Motorized ScopeCover - To be used as an ASCOM Switch to open/close a scope cover V2 will support a relay to turn a light/el panel on/off for flats.
+	ASCOM Switch driver for use with FlipFlat, as a cover only.

 ## Who
 	Created By:  eorequis@stuffupthere.com

 ## When
-	Last modified:  2022-02-10
+	Last modified:  2022-02-11

 ## Current State
-	ASCOM Switch Driver updated to V2 protocol (0 = close, 1 = open), conformance passed
-		Eventually an ASCOM CoverCalibrator driver is coming to allow use w/ EL Panel.
-Device will continue to support either ASCOM driver, for those who wish only a cover.
+	Conformance passed

 ## Usage Notes
 	SGP Switch Handling